WXYT (AM): Top 40 Channel 1270

-Transitions

 In 1963, WXYZ, WJBK and CKLW were the dominant Top 40 music stations in Detroit.
 However, both stations saw their ratings impacted by the launch of WKNR "Keener 13" at 1310 on the dial.
 "Keener" had a tighter, faster presentation and a shorter playlist than the competition, and quickly took over as Detroit's number one rated station.
 WJBK was the first of WKNR's competitors to fall, switching to a middle of the road (MOR) format in 1964.

+Adult contemporary

 WXYZ battled for Top 40 listeners for over three years, but by the summer of 1966, WXYZ had fallen behind CKLW in the ratings.
 As an ABC-owned-and-operated station, WXYZ continued to be hurt by its ABC network commitments such as "The Breakfast Club" and an hour-long block of news and commentary during the evening drive period.
 Although the disc jockeys continued to lobby to drop these programs to compete more effectively with WKNR, the network wanted to keep its shows on WXYZ.
 In early 1967, WXYZ was third-ranked out of the three Top 40 stations.
-As a result, the station changed direction, softening its music mix to an adult contemporary/MOR approach known as "The Sound of the Good Life."
+As a result, the station changed direction, softening its music mix to an Adult Contemporary and Middle of the Road (MOR) approach known as "The Sound of the Good Life".

 However, the station continued to flounder until Dick Purtan, formerly of WKNR, took over the WXYZ morning show after a short time at WBAL in Baltimore.
 With Dick Purtan in the morning, WXYZ did respectably in the ratings through the 1970s using an Adult Top 40-Oldies hybrid.
 In the mid-1970s, WXYZ adopted the "Musicradio" slogan used by its sister stations WABC and WLS and continued to do well with an adult contemporary format and Purtan's morning show as the anchor.
-By then, the former WXYZ-FM was known as WRIF and also doing well with its "Rock 'N' Stereo 101" album oriented rock approach.
+By then, the former WXYZ-FM was known as 101.1 WRIF and was also successful with its "Rock 'N' Stereo 101" album-oriented rock (AOR) sound.